yarlagaddalakshmi97/GraduateTrainingProgram2019/SQL/Readme.md

 1. The list of questions from which to generate your SELECT statements is given in the Questions.md file.
 1. You are to translate the English into a SQL query that computes the desired result over all possible databases.
-1. Your queries are expected to be run using SQLite, so you must conform to the SQL constructs supported by SQLite.
+1. Your queries are expected to be run intially using SQLite, so you must conform to the SQL constructs supported by SQLite.
 1. Upload all of your sql solutions with pset<No.>_Solutions.sql file in the format specified under [Samples]
 1. Unless a specific result ordering is asked for, you can return the result rows in any order.
 1. You can use SQLFiddle for building your schema and test execution.
 But you will need to submit your results using a Sqllite instance you will create using the steps mentioned in